Rohan04012000/Library_mang_system/README.md

 http://0.0.0.0:8000/books/

 http://0.0.0.0:8000 this part is the url which server provides, http://0.0.0.0:8000/books/  This endpoint should be entered in Postman with the method set to POST.
 Navigate to the body tab, select raw and choose json from the dropdown menu.
-Enter the following JSON object into the body section: {
+Enter the following JSON object into the body section:
+'''json
+{
     "title":"A Boy at Seven",
     "author":"John",
     "publisher":"Pearson Publication",
     "published_year": 1893,
     "isbn":"1-86092-022-5"
-}
+}'''
 The keys of the JSON should be fixed, whereas the values can change.
 This will upload the Book if it already does not exist.
 And returns the details of book with an additional column as book_id, which is unique for every book ranging from 1 to N.